 The discount rate used to measure the total pension liability was 7.0 percent.
 The projection of cash flows used to determine the discount rate assumed that member contributions will be made per the VRS Statutes and the employer contributions will be made in accordance with the VRS funding policy at rates equal to the difference between actuarially determined contribution rates adopted by the VRS Board of Trustees and the member rate.
-Through the fiscal year ending June 30, 2019, the rate contributed by FCPS for VRS will be subject to the portion of the VRS Board-certified rates that are funded by the Virginia General Assembly.
-From July 1, 2019 on, school divisions are assumed to contribute 100.0 percent of the actuarially determined contribution rates.
+Through the fiscal year ending June 30, 2018, the rate contributed by FCPS for VRS will be subject to the portion of the VRS Board-certified rates that are funded by the Virginia General Assembly which was 100.0 percent of the actuarially determined contribution rate.
+From July 1, 2018 on, school divisions are assumed to continue to contribute 100.0 percent of the actuarially determined contribution rates.
 Based on those assumptions, VRS' fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return was applied to all periods of projected benefit payments to determine the total pension liability.